… or how to reanimate a dead breadbin case

 I didn’t bother to fix minor imperfections since another layer of putty (spray) was planned.

-Next step was to apply spray putty, wait till its dry and sand it again afterward - repeat if needed.
+The next step was to apply spray putty, wait until it’s dry and sand it again afterward – repeat if needed.
 That fixed all minor scratches and filled small holes.

-Here is a shot after doing the first round of above process.
+Here is a shot after doing the first round of the above process.

-In the mean time, bottom part dried and was ready for spraying with a layer of blue paint ;)
+In the meantime, the bottom part dried and was ready for spraying with a layer of blue paint 😉

 Quick diag tests followed and I already knew that